txt/se20/docs/l03test.md

              - Only 0.8 % were TDD.
 And in that set, no evidence for
                - no evidence for higher commit velocity
                - no evidence for more issues reported or retired

-of the projects adhered to TDD protocol.

-- Does TDD only perform better when compared to a coarse-grained development waterfall process?
+  - Does TDD only perform better when compared to a coarse-grained rigid old-fashioned development waterfall process?
     - TDD’s superiority over a test-last approach were due to the fact that most of the experiments employed a coarse-grained test-last process closer to the waterfall approach as a control group

 <img src="../etc/img/tddreview.png">

-## Definitions
+## Test is Hard

-- Unit tests: testing your code
-- Systems test: testing how your code works with everyone else's (harder)
-- Integration testing: verify the interfaces between components against a software design.
-- Acceptance testing:
-  - User acceptance testing
-  - Contractual and regulatory acceptance testing
-  - Alpha and beta testing
-    - Alpha testing is simulated or actual operational testing by potential users/customer
-    - Follows alpha testing: external testing with a larger audience
+### What are you testing for?

+- Testing to check that the promised behavior actually works?
+  - But the documentation is incomplete, always
+  - Even if we try to make it complete, complete for  who?
+    - e.g. Stakeholders, competing goals
+    - Toronto CS department.
+Information stem
+      - "good" if parents can track their children
+      - "good" if students  can maintain their privacy
+    - How to write tests?
-      - Released to a limited audience outside of the programming team
+- Are any of the following mutually exclusive?
-- State space: options inside a project
-  - 300 boolean options = 2<sup>300</sup> states
-    - Given numeric models, search space is infinite
-  - Inside our software is more states than stars in the sky (10<sup>21</sup>)

-## Increasing vision is increasing expensive
+  - For "maintainability?"
+    - how to test that, except to watch the code for years to come?
+    - Research task: can we learn from prior maintainability?
+  - Performance:
+    - Energy usage
+    - Network request response time?
+    - Minimize variance in query   times
+    - etc etc
+  - For "usability"?
+Did you do that in HW3?
+    - For other "ilities" (maintainability, customizability, scalability, capacity, availability, reliability, recoverability, maintainability, serviceability, security, regulatory, manageability, environmental, data integrity, interoperability fairness

+### Testing is Hard: a little Maths

 Consider test some web-based app
 - Everything that happens to it depends on events, elsewhere on the web